gabrielscaranello/dotfiles/config/nvim/README.md

 # Neovim

+> [!WARNING]
+> This documentation is out of date!
+> I will rewrite this documentation soon.

 ## About

 After months of using the AstroNvim distro, I decided to create my own configuration based on the knowledge I acquired and the AstroNvim and LazyVim configurations.